 *To all workshop attendees*:

-Please beware that the Botanical Garden is closed on Mondays.
-Access via the second entrance of the Jardin Botanico.
-Please note the following address:
+Please note the Jardín Botánico is closed on Monday to the public.
+Therefore, please access via the second entrance at the following address:

 Jardín Botánico Parqueadero

 Reaching Across Borders: Strengthening Science Journalism in Latin America

 March 27, 2023